walkerleigh/home-assistant.io/source/more-info/backup-emergency-kit.markdown

 ---

 The backup emergency kit contains information needed to recover your backup, such as the encryption key.
-Backups are encrypted (AES-128) and you need this information to decrypt the backup when you want to restore  system from that backup.
+Backups are encrypted (AES-128) and you need this information to decrypt the backup when you want to restore  your system from that backup.

 ## Storing the backup emergency kit somewhere safe